 Our cheese treasure was later devoured by our friends’ dog, who I’ve concluded is my food-loving soul’s doggie doppelganger.
 She is too cute to stay angry at, and at least we had a few morsels before she nipped it from our grasp!

-And of course, there’s more where that cheese came from: Rubiner’s will hopefully be waiting for us on our next Bay State adventure, however far in the future that lays.
+And of course, there’s more where that cheese came from: Rubiner’s will hopefully be waiting for us on our next Bay State adventure.